-- Click the photo camera icon to save a single image. - The storage location depends on the configuration of the camera.
+- Click the photo camera icon

+The storage location depends on the configuration of the camera.

-3.1.9 Recording live video
+3.1.8 Recording live video

 Video sequences from the displayed live video stream can be saved locally on the computer's hard drive.
 The sequences are recorded at the resolution specified in the encoder configuration.
 The storage location depends on the configuration of the camera.